City of Hope (1991 film): Plot

 Set in a fictional New Jersey city, the film centers on Nick Rinaldi, the aimless son of corrupt property developer Joe Rinaldi.
-The elder Rinaldi owns a derelict apartment building that blocks the construction of a mixed-use development that the equally corrupt mayor pushes hard for to boost his re-election chances.
+The elder Rinaldi owns a derelict apartment that is blocking the construction of a mixed-use development sought after by the equally corrupt mayor in order to boost his re-election chances.
 Bored at the no-show job organized by his father, Nick quits and turns to crime to support his debts and drug addiction.
 Joe is introduced arguing with idealistic black alderman Wynn about hiring more black workers, which Rinaldi is hesitant to do for political reasons.
 Nick joins his friends, low-rent thugs Bobby and Zip, on a break-in at a local electronics store set up by Carl, an older small-time criminal.
 Unbeknownst to the men, the owner is a close friend of Joe's.
 While breaking into the store, they are thwarted by the store's new security guard (Wynn's brother-in-law), who threatens to shoot them despite his gun being fake.
 Bobby and Zip are arrested while Nick flees, leaving the pair to sit in jail, annoyed by delusional homeless man Asteroid.
 Nick begins to fall for Angela, a waitress at a local restaurant, who is a single mother divorced from her husband, a short-tempered young policeman named Rizzo.
 Rizzo, who stalks his ex-wife, is infuriated that Rinaldi is pursuing Angela.

 Elsewhere, two young black boys are hassled by two patrol officers and decide that they may as well live up to the way the police portray them.
 They attack a professor jogging in a nearby park, later falsely claiming that the professor made advances toward them.
 Wynn privately expresses doubt in the story of the boys, but worries about his perception from the black community, especially the more radical elements, if he does not stand with the boys.